ucberkeley/sis-qa-test-auto/README.md

 1. Run `run.sh` (may required sudo.
 If using external test directory, run as `sudo -E ./run.sh` to pass in environment variables).
 The first run will take longer since the docker container will be downloaded and then run.

+### Additional notes
+1. Keep docker/sis-qa-test-auto/Gemfile (and docker/sis-qa-test-auto/Gemfile.lock) in sync with
+corresponding file(s) in in test directory by running `sync.sh`.
+This will ensure that all required gems are installed when the sis-qa-test-auto docker container is being built.
+Though all dependencies are checked for during test execution, and installed if not satisfied, having them pre-installed will speed up test execution considerably.